practicalli/clojure/docs/clojure-cli/projects/create-from-template.md

 <p style="text-align:center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/7muHVkxzZcE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>

+## Create a project

+Use deps-new or clj-new to create a project, specifying a template and a name for the project.

+> Practicalli recommends deps-new unless there is a specific template only available via clj-new

 === "deps-new"